 "It is here that we remember that, even when hatred burns hottest, even when

 Tribalism is the opposite of pluralism, the no class, no caste, One Creator of Creation principle, taught and championed by Guru Nanak Dev.
 Tribalism (institutional shakti pad?) breeds racism.
 The antidote to tribalism is something akin to a Sensitivity Summit in which Courageous Dialogue with and between people of color, women, and other marginalized groups can occur.
-NOTE: The human tendency to tribalism and its practice of exclusion offends the innate longing to belong that every human being yearns for, and it is the core issue underlying the strife afflicting and affecting most nations today, especially in the Middle East.
+NOTE: The human tendency to tribalism and its practice of exclusion offends the innate longing to belong for which every human being yearns.
+It is the core issue underlying the strife that afflicts and affects most nations today, especially in the Middle East.